Merlion Park

 Best time at Mon — 12:00

 This day has average visitor density.
-This slot has a higher chance of a comfortable visit: Intense heat, less crowded.
-But today's weather is weak for panoramas: thunderstorm ⛈️.
+This slot has a higher chance of a comfortable visit: Intense tropical heat.
+Weather is currently not ideal: partly cloudy 🌤️.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded